Romain Grosjean: 2014

 A new rule for the 2014 season allowed the drivers to pick a car number to use for their entire career.
 Grosjean was awarded his first choice of number 8.
 He explained his choice of number on his Facebook page: "Simply I like this number, plus it has some signification to me.
 My wife was born on 8 December, we started dating in 2008 and besides, to my eyes my son is the 8th wonder of the world.
 That's why I picked up number 8."
-Among all the races in 2014, he was only able to score on two occasions and claim 8 points.
+Among all the races in 2014, he was only able to score on two occasions and claim eight points.

 2015

 In 2015, Lotus produced a much better car, which was powered by a Mercedes engine.
 Grosjean showed great potential in testing, but mechanical problems in Australia and a spin after contact with Sergio Pérez in Malaysia prevented Grosjean from scoring points.
-But after the first two troubled races, Grosjean recorded good performances in China and Bahrain, finishing 7th on both occasions.
+But after the first two troubled races, Grosjean recorded good performances in China and Bahrain, finishing seventh on both occasions.
 In Spain, Lotus struggled in practice and qualifying and Grosjean missed out on Q3 for the first time in the season.
-But in the race, his pace improved and he finished 8th, despite making contact with Pastor Maldonado in the opening laps and a mistake in the pits, both of which cost him some time.
+But in the race, his pace improved and he finished eighth, despite making contact with Pastor Maldonado in the opening laps and a mistake in the pits, both of which cost him some time.
 In Monaco, Grosjean was on for his fourth consecutive points finish, despite a grid penalty for a gearbox change, but he was hit by Max Verstappen while battling for position.
-Grosjean managed to rejoin, but lost time and finished 12th.
+Grosjean managed to rejoin, but lost time and finished twelfth.